vestrel00/contacts-android/docs/other/get-set-clear-contact-raw-contact-options.md

 you make to RawContact options will be overshadowed by Contact options.

-If you want to set RawContact options, then you should pass in the RawContact directly using the `rawContact` function instead of passing in the Contact using the `contacts` function,
+If you want to set RawContact options, then you should pass in the RawContact directly using the `rawContacts` function instead of passing in the Contact using the `contacts` function,

 ```kotlin
 Contacts(context)